harazat/NeuralNets/README.md

 # NeuralNets

 ## The aim of this project was to create simple clothing classifier using Tensorflow.
-## Impementation and understanding of Convolutional neural networks, its layers, activation functions and etc.
+## Implementation and understanding of Convolutional neural networks, its layers, activation functions and etc.